-Among the many potential health effects associated with drinking too much, issues such as stomach upset, vomiting, decreased coordination, stumbling, and slurred speech are some of the most well-known consequences.
-Yet, drinking alcohol can also lead to other acute physiological changes such as raising a person’s body temperature or causing skin flushing.
+Among the many potential health effects associated with drinking too much,issues such as night sweats, upset stomach, vomiting, decreased coordination, stumbling, and slurred speech are some of the most well-known consequences.
+Drinking excessive amounts of alcohol can also lead to other acute physiological changes such as raising a person’s body temperature or causing skin flushing.

 While some of these effects are generally mild and short-lived, others can point to more chronic, compulsive patterns of drinking.
 Below are some ways in which these physical effects may occur: